spadi-alliance/cirasame-soft/README.md

-# amaneq-soft
+# cirasame-soft

-The control software for AMANEQ firmwares.
+The control software for CIRASAME firmwares.

 ## Dependencies